choojun/ses/README.md

 2. Linux: Ubuntu 22.x.x LTS - Mozilla Firefox, Google Chrome
 3. Apple MacOS 12.5 - Apple Safari (Desktop and iOS version), Mozilla Firefox, Google Chrome
 4. Oracle Solaris 11.4.x - Mozilla Firefox

+SES adopts the Spring Framework in its design and development.
+As such, SES inherite the support on working with SQL databases, specifically using the direct JDBC access with JdbcTemplate to complete 'object relational mapping' technologies, namely as Hibernate.
+Note that SES is developed using an in-memory embedded database, namely as [H2](https://www.h2database.com).
+Obviously, in-memory databases do not provide persistent storage.
+As such, you need to migrate the existing H2 database to your preferred database in the production enviroment.
+Remember to load your initial data during the database deployment.

 ### Modules of SES